-Multi-factor Authentication is used as additional security verification when logging into Office 365 applications such as Outlook, Word, Teams, etc. off campus.
+Multi-factor Authentication is used as additional security verification when logging into Office 365 applications such as Outlook, Word, Teams, etc. and VPN off campus.
 Illinois State University is taking extra steps to make sure you are who you say you are when you sign into your account.
 This extra verification, also known as two-step verification, is done through a combination of your user name, your password, and a mobile device or phone.

 Multi-factor verification (MFA) is more secure than just a password because it relies on two forms of authentication: something you know, and something you have with you.
 The “something you know” is your password.
 The “something you have with you” is a phone or device that you commonly carry with you.
 Multi-factor authentication helps to stop malicious hackers from pretending to be you, because even if they have your password, odds are that they do not have your device, too.
 Multi-factor authentication allows you to authenticate your log in from your mobile device so that only you can log into your account.

 Since Illinois State University is taking steps in ensuring the safety of all faculty, staff and students, there are some important concepts about multi-factor authentication that should be highlighted:

 - At this time, setting up multi-factor authentication is required for all faculty, staff, and students.

 - You must enable multi-factor authentication first before choosing your method of authentication (via phone call, text message, or the Microsoft Authenticator application).

 - Multi-factor authentication applies mostly to off-campus logins.

 - Multi-factor authentication protects more than just your email account.

 - You are able to set up your multi-factor authentication in a way so that you are only asked for authentication every 60 days instead of constantly being prompted for it.